Weekly News We Care About Wrap Up – 6.2.06

 Sega buys another company, further dilutes it’s name

-Apparently out to make sure the Sega brand doesn’t mean anything other than “large publisher,” the company buys another western developer (or two). → We are what we pretend to be, so we must be careful about what we play.
+Apparently out to make sure the Sega brand doesn’t mean anything other than “large publisher,” the company buys another western developer (or two). → Read it your way.

 For absolutely no reason, here is Golden Axe